-After stuffing the bird, you can lay the extra in the bottom of the roasting pan.
+After stuffing the Cornish hen, you can lay the extra in the bottom of the roasting pan.
 It’ll soak up the juices from the meat plus get crispy on the edges from the oven.
 Personally I love the crispy edges better than what’s inside the bird.

 More Thanksgiving For Two Recipes

 Since the likelihood of you reading this while planning your Thanksgiving menu is very high, here are links to my favorite accompanying dishes.

 - Homemade Gravy Without Drippings – This recipe makes 1 cup, so it’s your call whether you should cut it in half.
 If you’re using it for both mashed potatoes and Cornish hen, you may want to make the whole recipe.